Get support from PAL

 How PAL can help you

-If you are a Foundation or year 1 student, and your course has PAL, your PAL sessions will help you:
+If you are a Foundation or year 1 student, and your course has PAL, your PAL Mentor will provide study skills and subject support by using their own lived experience of the module, programme and university life.
+They can also help you:

 - connect and collaborate with other students